awslabs/fargatecli/README.md

 in the format of TYPE=VALUE.
 Type can either be PATH or HOST.
 PATH matches the PATH of the request and HOST matches the requested hostname in the HTTP request.
 Both PATH and HOST types can include up to three wildcard characters:
 \* to match multiple characters and ? to match a single character.
+If rules are omitted, the service will be the load balancer's default action.

 Environment variables can be specified via the --env flag.
 Specify --env with a key=value parameter multiple times to add multiple variables.